SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Abstract

 \section{Abstract}

 Decentralized training enables learning with distributed datasets generated at different locations without relying on a central server.
 In realistic scenarios, the data distribution across these sparsely connected learning agents can be significantly heterogeneous, leading to local model over-fitting and poor global model generalization.
 Another challenge is the high communication cost of training models in such a peer-to-peer fashion without any central coordination.
 In this paper, we jointly tackle these two-fold practical challenges by proposing SADDLe, a set of sharpness-aware decentralized deep learning algorithms.
 SADDLe leverages Sharpness-Aware Minimization (SAM) to seek a flatter loss landscape during training, resulting in better model generalization as well as enhanced robustness to communication compression.
-We present two versions of our approach and conduct extensive experiments to show that SADDLe leads to 1-20\% improvement in test accuracy compared to other existing techniques.
-Additionally, our proposed approach is robust to communication compression, with an average drop of only 1\% in the presence of up to 4$\times$ compression.
+We present two versions of our approach and demonstrate its effectiveness through extensive experiments on various Computer Vision datasets (CIFAR-10, CIFAR-100, Imagenette, and ImageNet), model architectures, and graph topologies.
+Our results show that SADDLe leads to 1-20\% improvement in test accuracy as compared to existing techniques while incurring a minimal accuracy drop ($\sim 1\%$) in the presence of up to 4$\times$ compression.